Internet Addiction: Signs and Treatment Methods

 - Recognize when the various phenomena appear with both minors and adults.

-- Formulate some treatment tools to address these concern.
+- Formulate some treatment tools to address these concerns.

 - Give examples of some basic rules to help clients to manage their own and/or family members’ self-defeating behaviors in this realm